-Choosing the right thickness of band or ring is very important.
+Choosing the right thickness of a ring or band is very important.
 You want to make sure that your ring will last for a very long time.
 If you choose a band that is too thin, you may have to re-shank it to keep it from wearing out.

 Wide Bands Vs Thin Bands